TaiwoEnoch/Vet_clinic_database/README.md

 <a name="about-project"></a>

 # Vet_Clinic_Database
-This is a PostgreSQL vet clinic database created to make users to access animal databases.
+This is a PostgreSQL vet clinic database created to allow users to access animal databases.

 <a name="about-project"></a>

 # Vet_Clinic_Database
-This is a PostgreSQL vet clinic database create to make user to access animal database.
+This is a PostgreSQL vet clinic database created to allow users to access animal databases.

 ![screenshot](![Screen Shot 2023-05-16 at 16 23 46](https://github.com/TaiwoEnoch/Vet_clinic_database/assets/111912283/b1fef055-5fe3-4325-8b97-04a8aeef193e))